Fort Scott National Historic Site, Kansas – History & Hauntings

 Fort Scott, Kansas, initially called Camp Scott and named in honor of General Winfield Scott, was established on May 30, 1842, at the Marmaton River crossing of the Fort Leavenworth-Fort Gibson Military Road.
 It was among nine forts originally planned to line the area between the Great Lakes and New Orleans to separate proposed Indian lands and white settlements.

 When the fort was established in 1842, the nation was still young and mainly confined to the area east of the Mississippi River.
-Yet within a few years, Fort Scott’s soldiers became involved in events that would lead to tremendous spurts of growth and expansion.
+Yet within a few years, Fort Scott’s soldiers became involved in events that would lead to significant growth and expansion.
 As the nation developed, tensions over slavery led to the conflict and turmoil of “Bleeding Kansas” and the Civil War.

-As a young America grew, settlers hungry for land forced American Indians west of the Mississippi River.
-When they arrived in this area, tribes were guaranteed land where white settlement would be forbidden.
-Established in 1842, Fort Scott served as one of a line of forts from Minnesota to Louisiana that helped to enforce this promise of a “permanent Indian frontier.”
+As the young United States expanded, settlers hungry for land forced American Indians west of the Mississippi RiverUpon their arrival in this area, tribes were guaranteed land on which white settlement would be prohibited.
+Established in 1842, Fort Scott was one of a series of forts from Minnesota to Louisiana that helped enforce the promise of a “permanent Indian frontier.”
 Soldiers kept the peace between white settlers and native peoples like the Osage and relocated Eastern tribes.

 Positioned on a bluff overlooking the confluence of Mill Creek and the Marmaton River, Fort Scott filled a gap between Fort Leavenworth, Kansas, to the north and Fort Gibson, Oklahoma, 150 miles south.
-The fort was home to infantry soldiers and the dragoons, an elite unit of troops trained to fight both on horseback and on foot.
+The fort housed infantry soldiers and dragoons, an elite unit trained to fight on horseback and on foot.
 The infantry performed many fatigue duties, including fort construction, while the dragoons went on numerous expeditions.

 Army Train on the Santa Fe Trail

 In the 1840s, settlers flocked westward to Oregon and California.
-Dragoons were called on to keep the peace when conflict arose along the Santa Fe and Oregon Trails.
+Dragoons were called upon to maintain order when conflict arose along the Santa Fe and Oregon Trails.
 Two expeditions rode escort on the Santa Fe Trail in 1843.
 The following year, dragoons from Scott and Leavenworth marched into Pawnee country to persuade that tribe to cease hostilities against the Sioux.
 In 1845, they patrolled the Oregon Trail as far west as South Pass, Wyoming, parleying with Indian tribes.

 Both infantry and dragoons left Fort Scott to fight in the Mexican-American War (1846-48), which brought vast new lands into U.S. possession.
 Some Fort Scott dragoons marched with Stephen Kearney into New Mexico and California, while others served with Zachary Taylor at Buena Vista.
 Infantry soldiers from Fort Scott also fought with Taylor and participated in Winfield Scott’s overland march to Mexico City.